Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Experiments

 \subsection{Ablation Study}

-In this subsection, we conduct experiments to explore the effectiveness of each proposed module under different semi-supervised settings.
-All the ablation studies are conducted on Pascal VOC 2012 under 1/16 partition protocols.
+In this subsection, we conduct experiments to explore the effectiveness of each proposed module on the VOC dataset under different semi-supervised settings.

-\textbf{Impact of Each Module.} As illustrated in Table\ref{tab: Impact of Each Module}, we conduct a series of experiments to identify each module's performance.
-We take co-training as our baseline, just the same as CPS.
-We first try to add naive mean teacher(MT) and find that the results do not improve and even lead to training instability.
-Analyzing the reason, it may be because the teacher and student models are too similar, leading to collapse.
-So, we tried to add the mutual mean teacher and found that the collapse disappeared, which resulted in a 1.37\% performance improvement.
-In order to introduce more perturbations, we also added the strategies of strong and weak augmentation(SDA) and feature augmentation(FD), which accompanied 3.7\% and 1.94\% performance improvement, respectively.
-Combining the two methods, SDA and Mutual MT, resulted in a 4.84\% gain.
-The final combination of all methods yields a performance improvement of 5.2\%.
+\textbf{Effectiveness of mutual knowledge distillation.} As illustrated in Table \ref{tab: Impact of Each Module}, we conduct a series of experiments to identify each module's performance.
+We take co-training as our baseline, the same as CPS~\cite{chen2021semi}.
+We first try to add naive mean teacher (MT) and find that the results do not improve or reduce and even lead to training instability.
+It may be because the teacher and student models are too similar, leading to collapse.
+By adding the mutual mean teacher, the collapse disappeared, which resulted in a 3.01\% performance improvement under 1/16 (662).

-\textbf{Impact of $\gamma$ in Equation~\ref{eq: update teacher}.} We investigate the influence of $\gamma$ that is used to update the mean teacher model as shown in Equation\ref{eq: update teacher}.
-From Table \ref{tab: Impact of momentum for teacher models}, we can see that $\gamma=0.4$ performs best on PASCAL VOC 2012 under 1/16 partition protocols.
-We use $\gamma=0.4$ in our approach for all the experiments.

-\textbf{Impact of $\beta$ in Equation~\ref{eq:whole-loss}.} Table \ref{tab: Impact of Weight}studies the loss of weight.
-We find that $\beta=1.0$ and $\beta=1.5$ achieves the best performance.
-Compared with no more branches, our method improves by 1.14\% and 1.36\%.
-So more branches do get more diversity.